 Our stumbling on the RowHammer problem and creation of its first scientific analysis happened as a result of a confluence of multiple factors.
 First, my group was working on DRAM technology scaling issues since late 2010.
 We were very interested in failure mechanisms that appear or worsen due to aggressive technology scaling.
-To study such issues (e.g., data retention errors [2]), we built an FPGA-based DRAM testing infrastrucerrors [2]), we out at 11 To To asked with the control of the cont solve DRAM technology scaling problems and build our DRAM infrastructure.
+To study such issues (e.g., data retention errors [2]), we built an FPGA-based DRAM testing infrastruceffors [2]), we outh an increase as the period of the peri solve DRAM technology scaling problems and build our DRAM infrastructure.
 Three of my students and I spent the summer of 2012 at Intel to work closely with our collaborators (two are co-authors): during this time, we finalized the calibration and stabilization of our infrastructure and had significant technical discussions and experimentation on DRAM scaling problems.